near/docs/docs/discovery/tutorial/design-system.md

 ## Radix UI

-Using embedded Radix primitives on the NEAR VM is simple, you don't need to import any files:
+Using embedded Radix primitives on the NEAR VM is simple and straight-forward.
+You don't need to import any files:

 ```jsx
 return (